Skip to main content

 During frigid or snowy weather in Metro Vancouver, roadside assistance calls can even double!

-Each year, we see this happen—as communities across BC get hit with their first snowfall, there's a mad dash to get our cars in for service and install our winter tires while some of us still have to shop for tires.
-Meanwhile, vehicle repair shops get fully booked and winter continues to descend upon us.
+Every year, we see this happen – as communities across BC get hit with their first snowfall, there's a mad dash to get our cars in for service, as well as buy and install our winter tires.

 BCAA Automotive Technicians see first-hand the challenges drivers experience each winter.
 Here are their top tips to help you beat the rush and avoid a roadside emergency.
 Spoiler alert: their biggest tip is to prepare early.